Search

 Some of the most popular certification programs include:

-But there are also state-specific programs such as California’s RBS (Responsible Beverage Service) Certification and BASSET (Beverage Alcohol Sellers and Servers Education and Training) in Illinois.
+But there are also state-specific programs such as California’s RBS (Responsible Beverage Service) Certification.

 Check with your state’s liquor board to see which program(s) they require or recognize, as not every certification is valid in every state.